2025 RFNL SEASON

 "I reckon just building the side as a team, that's all this season is.
 Becoming more of a club and more family to everyone rather than just a sport on the side.
 I guess it's a building block this season as we've lost players, and we've gained a few through people moving to Griffith.
 I reckon we're still in for a strong season.
 Although Jack and Nathan have left, we just can't throw the season in a hole.
 We've still got to throw everything at this season and go in as hard as we can even though we have lost so much."

-DANIEL'S DONE WITH SWANS - By Jimmy Meiklejohn
+DANIEL'S DONE WITH SWANS - by Jimmy Meiklejohn

 GRIFFITH has announced that Sam Daniel will not be continuing in his senior co-coaching role effective immediately.
 In a statement posted to social media on Thursday afternoon, the Swans announced that Greg Dreyer would take over the sole coaching duties for first grade for the upcoming Riverina League season.